spider-rs/ua_generator/README.md

 ## How to use

-Example of generating a randomized user agent updated daily.
+Example of generating a randomized user agent updated weekly.

 ```
 cargo add ua_generator --git https://github.com/a11ywatch/ua_generator.git